11 Things You Probably Didn’t Know About Daylight Saving Time

 Daylight Saving Time became law during World War I

 Germany and several other European countries had already mandated DST as a way of reducing electricity and thereby saving coal for the war effort.
 Recent studies have called this line of thinking into question, with researchers crunching data to decide whether or not DST really does save energy.
-Find out 6 reasons why it might be time to get rid of Daylight Savings.
+This is why Daylight Saving Time starts at 2 a.m.

 Our changing clocks have led to a fair share of confusion